MainN/MainN/README.md

 ### Contacts

-If you would like to reach me, here's my contacts:
+If you would like to reach me, here are my contacts:

 VK:
 https://vk.com/id167290079